Clement-Sorin/OpenClassRooms-Project-8-Portfolio/README.md

 2. Set up the front end environment using React, React Router and Tailwind CSS.
 3. Create a useContext to manage the languages and the themes, record the user preference into localStorage or read browser preference to set the app mode
 4. Make a custom hook for animations on scrolling, taking html tag ids in parameter
 5. Developping the page using the mockup and adapt to responsive.
-Must be considered the challenge using fixed position and masks executed with scroll instead of a usual top to bottom layout.
-6. Optimizing the code and the cpu ressource (ex: add a throttle on scroll event listener)
+Challenge has been focused on managing swipe control in mobile menu et galleries in modals.

 ## Author